|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 The Naples classic of spaghetti all'aglio, olio, e peperoncino—spaghetti tossed with extra-virgin olive oil in which a bit of garlic and red chili pepper have been sautéed—is one of the simplest, quickest, and yet most satisfying pasta dishes of all.
 It takes no more than about 15 minutes to make, including boiling the pasta water, so it's great when you're pressed for time.

 The most basic version contains only pasta, olive oil, chili pepper (either dried or fresh), garlic, and salt—things that most people will always have on hand in their pantry—but optional ingredients include fresh flat-leaf parsley and breadcrumbs.

-American versions of this dish tend to use far more garlic than is used in Italy—often twice as much—and in fact, some Italians will even cut the garlic into large slices, sauté them in the oil to flavor it, and then remove and discard the garlic slices before mixing the oil with the pasta.
+American versions of this dish tend to use far more garlic than is used in Italy—often twice as much.
+In fact, some Italians will cut the garlic into large slices, sauté them in the oil to flavor it, and then remove and discard the garlic slices before mixing the oil with the pasta.
 Feel free to adjust the amounts of garlic and pepper to suit your personal taste.